Adam Schiff

-Adam Bennett Schiff (/ʃɪf/ SHIFF; born June 22, 1960) is an American lawyer and politician serving as the junior United States senator from California, a seat he has held since 2024.
-A member of the Democratic Party, Schiff served 12 terms in the United States House of Representatives from 2001 to 2024 and was a member of the California State Senate from 1996 to 2000.
+Adam Bennett Schiff (/'ʃɪf/ SHIFF; born June 22, 1960) is an American lawyer and politician serving as the junior United States senator from California, a seat he has held since 2024.
+A member of the Democratic Party, Schiff served in the United States House of Representatives from 2001 to 2024 and in the California State Senate from 1996 to 2000.
+Before being elected to public office, Schiff was a judicial law clerk, an assistant United States attorney from 1987 to 1993, and an unsuccessful candidate for California State Assembly in 1994.

-Schiff graduated from Stanford University and Harvard Law School.
-As an assistant United States attorney, he successfully prosecuted Soviet spy Richard Miller in 1993.
-He began running for office the following year.
-A resident of Burbank, he represented California's 27th, 29th, 28th, and 30th districts, all based in Los Angeles County, during his time in the House of Representatives.

-Schiff chaired the House Intelligence Committee from 2019 to 2023 before being removed from it by Republican House speaker Kevin McCarthy.
+In the House, Schiff sat on the Intelligence Committee beginning in 2008; he became the ranking member in 2015 and chaired it from 2019 until Republicans retook control of the House in 2023.
 He previously served on the House Foreign Affairs Committee.
 Schiff was the lead impeachment manager in the first impeachment trial of President Donald Trump.
-He had previously served as the joint-lead impeachment manager in two other judicial impeachment trials.

-Schiff was elected to the Senate in 2024, defeating fellow Democratic U.S. representatives Katie Porter and Barbara Lee in the primary and Republican Steve Garvey in the general election.
-He was sworn into the Senate on December 9, 2024.
+He had previously served as the joint lead impeachment manager in two other judicial impeachment trials.
+Schiff was elected to the Senate in 2024, succeeding Laphonza Butler.
+He defeated fellow Democratic U.S. representatives Katie Porter and Barbara Lee in the primary and Republican Steve Garvey in the general election.